jemaltahir/tuni-container-exercises/README.md

 Enter into the one of the running container in your OS, for example conatiner myos, and run a shell command `ls` then finally `exit` command?
 Consult podman help.

+2.3 Now lets stop the running conatiner.

+Stop the running container myos? and confirm using a command that the myos is stopped?
+Observe that the state of the conatiner!
+What is the current state of the container?
+What does it mean?

+consult podman help

+2.4 Finally let's remove